-All registered voters were mailed a Vote by Mail ballot.
+All registered voters will be mailed a Vote by Mail ballot.

-Los Angeles County will encourage voters to stay home and vote using their mail-in ballot.
+L.A.
+County will encourage voters to stay home and vote using their mail-in ballot.
 However, for some individuals it will still be preferable to vote in person.
 Wherever in-person voting is offered, we will follow the State and County's public health and safety guidance to provide a safe voting environment.